nervosnetwork/rfcs/rfcs/0000-ckb/main.md

 ## Generator

 Generators are programs to create new cells for given types.
-Generators run locally on client side, use user inputs and existing P1 cells as program inputs, create new cells with new states as outputs.
-Generator used inputs and generated outputs together form a transaction (Figure 5).
+Generators run locally on the client side.
+They use user inputs and existing P1 cells as program inputs, to create new cells with new states as outputs.
+The inputs that generators use and the outputs they produce together form a transaction (Figure 5).

-Validator and Generator may use the same algorithms or different algorithms ([Overview](#overview)).
-Generator may take one or multiple references to cells with same or different types as inputs, and generate one or multiple new cells with same or different types as outputs.
+Validators and generators may use the same algorithms or different algorithms ([Overview](#overview)).
+Generators may take in as inputs one or multiple cell references of the same or different types, and produce as outputs one or multiple new cells of the same or different types.

 By defining Data Schemas, Validators and Generators, we can implement any data type's validation and storage in the CKB.
 For example, we can define a new type for `AlpacaCoin`: